rlk/site/articles/deconvolve/index.md

     34.530952
     34.530952

-To *normalize* the blur kernel, we must scale the image by 1 / 34.530952 = 0.0289595.
+To *normalize* the blur kernel, we scale the image by 1 / 34.530952 = 0.0289595.
 This corresponds to trevyn's use of Mathematica's `ImageMultiply` function with a value of 0.03, as noted in his reply.

     compute -l5 -s 0.0289595 blur.bin